Hello All,

 Re: How to make class tables for homebrew class supplement

-Awesome thank you for the tipsdaryen wrote: ↑Mon Dec 28, 2020 8:04 pm Having written the Mink and Blood Heritage Sorcerer Supplements in the Showcase, I'd say just copy an existing class supplement that's close to what you want and modify it to what you need.
+daryen wrote: Mon Dec 28, 2020 8:04 pm Having written the Mink and Blood Heritage Sorcerer Supplements in the Showcase, I'd say just copy an existing class supplement that's close to what you want and modify it to what you need.

 But just cut-n-paste from an existing odt file into your new one and go from there.
 Just copy an existing one.
 That's also the best way to make sure the format settings are carried forward, too.